foundation/foundation-sites/docs/pages/installation.md

 <div class="callout info">
   <p><strong>Foundation 5 users</strong>: if you already have the Foundation 5 CLI on your machine, you will only be able to access one of the commands, depending on how your command line environment is configured.</p>

   <p>To remove the Foundation 5 CLI, run <code>gem uninstall foundation</code>.
-After testing this new CLI, if you want to go back to the old CLI first remove the new CLI.
-To remove the Foundation 6 CLI, run <code>npm uninstall foundation-cli --global</code>.</p>
+After testing the Foundation 6 CLI, if you want to remove it to go back to the old CLI, run <code>npm uninstall foundation-cli --global</code>.</p>
 </div>

 ---